Imaginaries, products and the adele ring: Imaginaries in infinite products

 The analogue in the atomless case would be the Boolean power of $\Om$ with respect to an atomless Boolean algebra; in this case the conclusion of \lemref{closedgroup-r} can probably be strengthened from commensurability to equality, i.e. $\widehat{H}$ itself has the right form.
 We will in any case not need this. \end{rem}

-Let $SET_{\leq n} $ be the theory, in the language with one constant symbol, of a nonempty set $\Om$ with at most $n$ elements; augmented with imaginary sorts coding subsets of $\Om^k$ for $k \leq n$ (i.e. orbits on $\Om^n$ of various subgroups of $Sym(n)$).
+Let $SET_{\leq n} $ be the theory, in the language with one constant symbol, of a nonempty set $\Om$ with at most $n$ elements; augmented with imaginary sorts coding subsets of $\Om^k$ for $k \leq n$.
 Thus the models of $SET_{\leq n} $ are finite altogether.
-(The constant symbol serves to meet the condition $\clubsuit$.)
+The constant symbol serves to meet the condition $\clubsuit$ (note that for any $k$ there is a 0-definable subset of $\Om^k$.){

-It is easy to see that $SET_{\leq n} $ eliminates imaginaries to this finite language.
+It is easy to see that $SET_{\leq n} $ eliminates imaginaries to this finite language (even without the constant symbol).
 Let $SET_n$ be the completion where the home sort has exactly $n$ elements.

 \begin{lem} $(SET_{\leq n})_{at}$ admits weak EI. \end{lem}

 \prf A model $M$ of $(SET_{\leq n})_{at}$ can be identified with a product $\prod_{1 \leq i \leq n} M_i$, with $M_i \models (SET_i)_{at}$.
 Hence using \lemref{I-finite}, it suffices to prove weak EI for $T=SET_{n}$ instead.